Quantitative Automata under Probabilistic Semantics: Problems

 \subsection{Classical questions}

 The classical questions in automata theory are \emph{emptiness} and \emph{universality} (of a language).
 These problems have their counterparts in the quantitative setting of weighted automata and their extensions.
-The (quantitative) emptiness and universality problems are defined in the same way for weighted automata, NWA and automata with monitor counters, i.e., in the following definition the automaton $\aut$ can be a weighted automaton, an NWA or an automaton with monitor counters. \begin{itemize} \item \textbf{Emptiness}: Given an automaton $\aut$ and a threshold $\lambda$, decide whether there exists a word $w$ with $\lang_\aut(w) \leq \lambda$. \item \textbf{Universality}: Given an automaton $\aut$ and a threshold $\lambda$, decide whether for every word $w$ we have $\lang_\aut(w) \leq \lambda$. \end{itemize} The universality question asks for \emph{non-existence} of a word $w$ such that $\lang_\aut(w) > \lambda$.
+The (quantitative) emptiness and universality problems are defined in the same way for weighted automata, NWA and automata with monitor counters, i.e., in the following definition the automaton $\aut$ can be a weighted automaton, an NWA or an automaton with monitor counters. \begin{itemize} \item \textbf{Emptiness}: Given an automaton $\aut$ and $\lambda \in \Q$, decide whether there is a word $w$ with $\valueL{\aut}(w) \leq \lambda$? \item \textbf{Universality}: Given an automaton $\aut$ and $\lambda \in \Q$, decide whether for all words $w$ we have $\valueL{\aut}(w) \leq \lambda$? \end{itemize} The universality question asks for \emph{non-existence} of a word $w$ such that $\valueL{\aut}(w) > \lambda$.